Weil's Black Partners

 Latest News

-Weil’s Black partners span five of our global offices and seven practice areas throughout our Corporate, Litigation and Restructuring Departments.
+Weil’s Black partners span four of our global offices and eight practice areas.

 Ade Heyliger